 Talk About It

 - Decide on your feeding preferences and include your support partner: Deciding beforehand what your feeding preferences and goals are will set you up for success.
 Including your support partner if you have one will help them advocate for you when needed.

 - Role shift conversations: Having conversations about how roles in the home will need to adjust when the baby arrives will help the adjustment process happen without resentment or negative feelings towards your partner.

 - Talk to family members and friends who have breastfed: You might learn that some mothers who end up breastfeeding the longest and seem to be the most “successful” at it actually struggled and needed a lot of help with breastfeeding at first.
-(There are many helpful books and online resources available as well, including the American Academy of Pediatrics book "New Mother's Guide to Breastfeeding" and kellymom.com.)
+Join Aeroflow’s free postpartum support group that meets every Monday at 3:00 pm ET on Zoom to connect with other parents.